MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-supported-configuration.md

 - Clustered installation of SSAS

 >[!NOTE]
 >This management pack supports at least 3 SSAS instances with 100 databases on a single agent that uses default settings.
 If your environment contains more than 100 databases and 3 SSAS instances, some of the workflows may fail during monitoring and discovery.
-For more information on how to change the default agent settings, see [Management servers and their managed devices are dimmed in the Operations Manager console].
+For more information on how to change the default agent settings, see [Management servers and their managed devices are dimmed in the Operations Manager console](https://docs.microsoft.com/troubleshoot/system-center/scom/management-servers-devices-dimmed).

 ## System Center Operations Manager